Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Introduction

 A second limitation emerges from direct comparison with data.
-When the standard one-percent exponential growth model of \citet{kar64} is compared against six decades of observed total global energy production \citep{Ritchie2022} --- used here as a valid upper-limit proxy for the consumption metric of \citet{kar64}, following the argument that production necessarily equals or exceeds consumption at the civilisational scale and that the two track each other closely over decadal baselines --- the model diverges substantially from the data.
-A linear Ordinary Least-Squares (OLS) model fits the same data exquisitely, but when extrapolated to the Kardashev Type~II threshold it predicts a civilisational transition timescale of $\sim 1.2 \times 10^{5}$ Hubble times: a physical reductio ad absurdum.
-We term this conflict \textit{Kardashev's Conundrum}: no functional form fitted to energy production alone can simultaneously satisfy statistical adequacy and physical coherence.
+When the one-percent exponential model of \citet{Kardashev1964} is compared against six decades of observed total global energy production \citep{Ritchie2022} --- used here as a valid upper-limit proxy for consumption, since production necessarily equals or exceeds consumption at the civilisational scale and the two track each other closely over decadal baselines --- the model diverges substantially from the data.
+A linear model fits the same data exquisitely, yet when extrapolated to the Type~II threshold it predicts a transition timescale of order $10^5$ Hubble times: a physical \emph{reductio ad absurdum}.
+We term this conflict \emph{Kardashev's Conundrum}: no \emph{statistically adequate} fit to the observed energy record --- and the data cannot distinguish the linear fit from a free-rate exponential --- simultaneously yields a physically coherent Type~II timescale, the linear form giving a cosmologically absurd transition time.

-To resolve the Conundrum we propose the \textit{Kardashev--Sagan--Nakamoto} (KSN) model, constructed by renormalising the energy production ordinate by the annual average Bitcoin network hashrate $H(t)$ \citep{nak2009}.
-The resulting state variable $\mathscr{B} = P/\mathcal{H}$, measured in units of J\,Hash$^{-1}$ --- which we term the \textit{KarNak unit} --- connects energy to irreversible computational work via the Landauer limit \citep{Landauer1961}, and fulfils the information-richness requirement identified but never quantified by \citet{kar64} and \citet{sagan73}.
-The Bitcoin network is selected because it provides the only publicly auditable, unforgeable, and continuously updated global measure of proof-of-work computation \citep{nak2009}, requiring no free parameters beyond those of the original Kardashev model.
-As the KSN variable spans 14 orders of magnitude over 2009--2024, it traces the same trajectory of energy-to-computation efficiency that began with the Antikythera mechanism two millennia ago.
+Two results follow.
+First, the Conundrum has an immediate observational payoff for SETI.
+If the energy-scaling Type~II threshold is physically unreachable, then Type~II energy-harvesting technosignatures are unlikely ever to exist or be observed.
+We develop this in Section~\ref{sec:technosignatures} as a quantitative entry in \citeauthor{Cirkovic2018}'s \citeyearpar{Cirkovic2018} ``logistic'' category of Fermi-paradox solutions, where it joins --- and is reinforced by --- the independent waste-heat \citep{BalbiLingam2025} and luminosity-limit \citep{HaqqMisra2025b} constraints on sustained technological growth.
+Second, the Conundrum motivates a constructive repair.
+To resolve it we propose the Kardashev--Sagan--Nakamoto (KSN) model, constructed by renormalising the energy-production ordinate by the annual average Bitcoin network hashrate $H(t)$.
+The resulting state variable $B = P/H$, in units of $\mathrm{J\,Hash^{-1}}$ --- which we term the KarNak unit --- connects energy to irreversible computational work via the Landauer limit \citep{Landauer1961} and fulfils the information-richness requirement identified but never quantified by \citet{Kardashev1964} and \citet{Sagan1973}.
+The Bitcoin hashrate is used here strictly as a measurement proxy: it is, at present, the only publicly auditable, unforgeable, and continuously updated global record of proof-of-work computation, and the renormalisation introduces no free parameter beyond those of the original model.